dascritch/cpu-audio/README.md

 * <kbd>↖</kbd> : back to start
 * <kbd>End</kbd> : to the end, finish playing, ev. skip to the sound in playlist
 * <kbd>Escape</kbd> : back to start, stop playing
+* <kbd>↑</kbd> : move focus between entries in panels
+* <kbd>↓</kbd> : move focus between entries in panels

-For handheld users, a long press on the timeline will show you another interface for a more precise navigation.
+For handheld users, a long press on the timeline will show you another interface for a more precise navigation (Desktop users can try it via a right click on it).

 Some links